Indicative/Python/README.md

 Python Client for Indicative's REST API

+WARNING: This client is considered EXPERIMENTAL.
+It's known to work with Python 2.6 and 2.7, but there's no guarantee it's bug free.
+Use are your own risk!

 This REST client creates a JSON representation of your event and posts it to Indicative's Event endpoint.

 Features: